-Continuation of Intermediate German
+GRM 204 -Continuation of Intermediate German

-IAI: H1 900

-Continuation of Intermediate German is the fourth semester of the foreign language sequence, and is conducted entirely in German.
+IAI: H1 900 1.1 Continuation of Intermediate German is the fourth semester of the foreign language sequence, and is conducted entirely in German.
 Students will expand their knowledge of the grammatical structures of the language, participate in conversations on studied topics, increase their ability to understand spoken language, and learn more about the culture of the countries where German is spoken.
-Students will write short compositions and give an oral presentation.
+Students will write short composition's and give an oral presentation.
 Prerequisite: GRM 203 with a grade of "C" or higher; equivalency by high school credit or proficiency.
 Credit: 3 semester hours Lecture: 3 Lab: 0

-SPN 101 -
+SPN 101 -Beginning Spanish IAI: None

-Beginning Spanish

-1 1 Beginning Spanish emphasizes basic communicative skills

-in Spanish, including listening, speaking, reading and writing.
+Beginning Spanish emphasizes basic communicative skills in Spanish, including listening, speaking, reading and writing.
 Students will learn about the culture of selected spanish-speaking countries.

-SPN 102 -

-Continuation of
+Prerequisite: None Credit: 4 semester hours Lecture: 4 Lab: 0 higher; or the equivalent by high school credit or proficiency.
+See above explanation of placement.
+Credit: 4 semester hours Lecture: 4 Lab: 0

-Beginning Spanish
+Continuation of Beginning Spanish IAI: None

 Continuation of Beginning Spanish builds upon and expands the knowledge acquired in Beginning Spanish.

-Prerequisite: SPN 101 with a grade of "C" or higher; or the equivalent by high school credit or proficiency.
+Prerequisite: SPN 101 with a grade of "C" or or higher; or the equivalent by high school credit or proficiency.
 See above explanation of placement.